YeatsMar/BackPropagation/README.md

 		break
 ~~~

-#### Weight decay
+#### Learning rate decay

 It is obvious that a small learning rate results in slow convergance, while a large one may cause vibration.
 In order to achieve the minimum cost status in a faster way, a common practice is to initizalize a learning rate at a relatively large value, like 0.5.
 And combined with early stopping, when it is time to stop, we cut down the learning rate instead.
-That is callled *Weight decay*.
+That is callled *Learning rate decay*.
 Finally, when the current learning rate is smaller than 1/1024 initial one, the training is stopped.

 ~~~python